arunmr1980/aws-email-service/README.md

 > ./init_setup.sh
 7. Run local tests.
 Note that some tests may need deployed application.
 If using SES in sandbox make sure that test email addresses are verified.
 > python3 -m unittest discover
-8. Run end to end tests
+8. Run end to end tests.
+Test emails and emails with attachments.
+> python3 -m tests.e2e.sns_test
+9. Load test with same code as step 8.
+Increase the mail count.
+Make sure that step functions type is 'EXPRESS' not 'STANDARD'.
+Running load test with step function type as 'STANDARD' will escalate billing.

 ## Features